microsoft/sqlworkshops-sql2022workshop/sql2022workshop/02_AzureConnected/azurearc/readme.md

-# Exercise for configuring and using an Azure Arc-enabled SQL Server 2022
+# Exercise for configuring and using an Azure Arc-enabled SQL Server 2022 (UNDER CONSTRUCTION)

 Exercise for configuring and using an Azure Arc-enabled SQL Server 2022 instance.